What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 Similarly, meditation increases awareness of our unconscious brain activity.
 The unconscious mind stores all our memories and experiences that we do not consciously think about but form our limiting beliefs, habits, and desires.
 Thus, accessing the subconscious mind allows us to discover new parts of ourselves.

-3. Meditation improves emotional stability
+3. Improves emotional stability

+Mindfulness meditation teaches you to see feelings like clouds in the sky; you notice them and simply let them pass without trying to push them away.
 As we become more present, we notice our thoughts and emotions and learn how to let them go.
-Mindfulness meditation teaches you to see feelings like clouds in the sky; you notice them and simply let them pass without trying to push them away.

 The act of allowing emotions to come and go removes the energetic charge of that feeling.
 This can reduce the number of negative emotions, improving emotional stability and regulation.